-8.3.5 How to Enable
+8.3.2 How to Enable

-The cloud view is enabled by default for all users and you can enable/disable it for a specific group in the group creation form.
+The cloud view is enabled by default for all users.
+If you want to disable it, or enable just for certain groups, proceed to the Sunstone Views documentation.

 Note: Any user can change the current view in the Sunstone settings.
 Administrators can use this view without any problem if they find it easier to manage their VMs.